Stewie23/humhub2civicrm/README.md

 - If a profile field is checked (`true`), the contact is **added** to `groupJoin`
 - If unchecked (`false`), the contact is **removed** from `groupLeave`
-- If `groupJoin` = `groupLeave`, no group change occurs, but the logic still runs (e.g. for tracking)
+- If `groupJoin` = `groupLeave`, no group change occurs, but the logic still runs (e.g., for tracking)

-### 🗑️ Deleted User Behavior (Configuration Implemented, Fuctionality not)
+### 🗑️ Deleted User Behavior *(Config implemented, functionality pending)*

 Choose how to propagate deleted users from HumHub to CiviCRM:

-- **Soft delete (default)**: Removes user from all HumHub-related groups and adds them to a dedicated "Deleted Users" group for manual review
+- **Soft delete (default)**: Removes user from all HumHub-related groups and adds them to a dedicated "Deleted Users" group for manual review.
-- **Anonymize**: Scrubs name, email, and phone from the CiviCRM contact (but retains the record)
+- **Anonymize**: Scrubs name, email, and phone from the CiviCRM contact (but retains the record).
-- **Hard delete**: Completely removes the contact from CiviCRM — use with caution
+- **Hard delete**: Completely removes the contact from CiviCRM — use with caution.

 You can define the CiviCRM **Group ID** to assign for soft-deleted users via a dedicated input field.